 Having a website for your juice bar is crucial—primarily because it will help potential customers find and learn about your business when searching on Google.

 Creating your own website from scratch is not as complicated as it sounds.
 There are many easy ways to make a business website for little or no money.
 You just need a registered domain and a web hosting service.
+If you plan to offer pickup or delivery, integrate an online ordering system to streamline sales and enhance customer convenience.

-Step 9: Hire & Train Employees
+Step 9: Hire & Train a Great Team

 Before opening your juice bar to the public, you’ll need to hire a group of outstanding employees to serve as the front lines of your business.
 If you haven’t hired an employee before, navigating the process can be really intimidating.
-Be sure to go through a new hire checklist that outlines all of the steps you need to take—such as obtaining an Employer Identification Number (EIN), registering for state and local taxes, and so on.

 Start the hiring process by writing attractive and compelling job descriptions.
 Figure out what positions you need to fill (manager, shift supervisor, associate, etc.) and what qualities you are looking for in a candidate Finally, add thorough info about your company and why your future employees will love working there.